google/error-prone/docs/bugpattern/RedundantOverride.md

-An override of a method that delegates its implementation to the super method is redudant, and can be removed.
+An override of a method that delegates its implementation to the super method is redundant, and can be removed.

 For example, the `equals` method in the following class implementation can be deleted.